543069760/Android-DataBackup-Restic/README.md

 - [ ] **S3 Cloud Restoration Logic**: Design and implement the logic for the S3 cloud restoration page.
 This feature requires further planning and design.
 - [ ] **Restic HTTP Protocol Linkage**: Currently, Restic's HTTP/HTTPS protocol setting is not linked to the protocol selected on the settings page.
 This needs to be corrected for consistency.
 - [ ] **Network Environment Selection Refactor**: The "Public Network / Internal Network" selection option is currently non-functional (mainly due to old concurrent usage patterns).
 Refactor this into a more detailed S3 provider type selection (e.g., AWS S3, MINIO, Tencent COS, Alibaba OSS, etc.).
+- [ ] **File Backup S3 Support**: Extend S3 backup capability to include File backups (currently only local storage is supported for File backups using Restic).

 > **DataBackup Revived is now a complete modern data management platform with universal Restic-based deduplication, libsu integration, and initial S3 support.**